DoctorWkt/pdp7-unix/README.md

 We have a [real PDP-7](http://physics.uoregon.edu/outreach/movies/pdplives/) and [SimH](http://simh.trailing-edge.com/) as target platforms.

+## Running pdp7-unix

+You will need [simh](http://simh.trailing-edge.com/) 4.0 to run pdp7-unix.
+You can get the source code [here](https://github.com/simh/simh).
+To compile it:

+`make pdp7`

+to run pdp-unix from the pdp7-unix source tree

+`make run`

+Press `ctl-e` to break out the simulator into simh

 ## Source Tree

 The code in the original scans are (c) Novell who own the rights to the Unix